giuseppeamato/lsc-scim-plugin/README.md

 ## Goal
 The object of this plugin is to synchronize users and groups between an identity server supporting SCIM2 protocol and another LSC compatible source/destination.
 For example it can be used to synchronize users from a WSO2 Identity Server user store to an application database.

-**Note**:
-<em>The destination service is still experimental</em>, although mostly working, because of some bugs in my SCIM provider reference implementation (WSO2 IdS).
-I'll test this plugin with other SCIM compliant identity servers in the near future.

 ## Installation

 Download the latest distibution asset or build it with maven and upload the jar into LSC lib